rushabhghule/rushabhghule.github.io/Master_Prompt_Final.md

 **Leadership Section (if included in optimal order):**
 - Only include if JD emphasizes leadership/team management
-- Cultural Secretary or relevant leadership role
+- 1 role only if included, minimal bullets
-- 1 bullet max per role
+- Skip this section for most JDs

 ---